negativetwelve/project-1/readme.md

 NOTE: Some useful debugging tips:

-* Remember you can run `rake routes` in your terminal to see a list of all the routes you have defined in `rotues.rb`
+* Remember you can run `rake routes` in your terminal to see a list of all the routes you have defined in `routes.rb`
 * Remember the `as: ` syntax for adding a name to the routes

 Fill in the method you just created with the correct implementation to create a new user object and save it to the database.